weewx/weewx/docs_src/usersguide/troubleshooting/hardware.md

 * If you do use a USB connection, put a ferrite coil on each end of the cable to your console.
-If you have enough length and the ferrite coil is big enough, make a loop so it goes through the coil twice.
+If you have enough length and the ferrite coil is big enough, make a loop, so it goes through the coil twice.
 See the picture below:

 <figure markdown>
   ![Ferrite Coils](../../images/ferrites.jpg){ width="300" }